TvoozMagnificent/NonTrivial/What do you mean by "impact"?.md

 I agree with the viewpoint that a species is worthy of our concern if it can **feel pain**.

-> **Imagine a trolley was hurtling down the track and you had to choose between it killing a human or hitting $x$ chickens.
+> **Imagine a trolley was hurtling down the track and you had to choose between it killing a human or hitting $$x$$ chickens.
 Is there a number of chickens where you would choose to save their life over a human?
 What do you think is the smallest number of chickens where you would choose them over the human?**

-For reasonably small $x$ (say, less than a million), **I would choose to save a human life.** However, once $x$ gets increasingly large (say, approaching $1\%$ of their entire population) I would save the chickens' lives in order to not impact biology.
+For reasonably small $$x$$ (say, less than a million), **I would choose to save a human life.** However, once $$x$$ gets increasingly large (say, approaching $$1\%$$ of their entire population) I would save the chickens' lives in order to not impact biology.

 That being said, actions will be taken towards minimizing the amount of damage done, for instance by utilizing painkillers.